NU-CUCIS/CrossPropertyTL/data/README.md

 - The JARVIS database [[link](https://jarvis.nist.gov/)]
 - Matminer [[link](https://hackingmaterials.lbl.gov/matminer/)]

-We have provided a sample dataset with train/validation/test split and the datasets which was used in this work along with sample splits to run the code.
+We have provided a sample dataset with train/validation/test split and the datasets which was used in this work along with exact splits to run the code.